colevandersWands/test-coverage/README.md

 ## Testing "Framework"

 So you can focus on writing test cases, we've provided the 'framework' below to log a helpful message for every one of your failing test cases.
-This message will include
+This message will include the name of the failing case, the expected value and the actual value.
+In this exercise if a test fails it's because the test is wrong, not because the code is broken.
+Remember, you're describing what the code _does_ do, not what it _should_ do.

 To complete the exercises paste this framework into the devtools console.
 Then paste the snippet you want to study into the blank, and start filling in new test cases.
 Hit enter after every new test case to check your work.
+You can ignore everything besides the 'test\_cases' array and the console readout, that's the point of a framework.
+It takes care of the routine work so you can focus on the task at hand.

 After you've written all 10 cases, paste them into your fork of this README and move on to the next.

 ```js
 {